Skip to content

 Can we outsource document compliance activities?

-Operational tasks such as scanning, data extraction and first-line verification can be outsourced, but the firm retains full regulatory responsibility.
-The FCA's Finalised Guidance FG16/5 on outsourcing states that firms cannot delegate their regulatory obligations.
-The outsourcing contract must specify service levels, access rights, audit provisions and data protection safeguards.
+Operational tasks such as scanning, data extraction and first-line verification can be outsourced, but the reporting entity retains full regulatory responsibility.
+AUSTRAC has made clear that outsourcing arrangements do not relieve a reporting entity of its obligations under the AML/CTF Act.
+The outsourcing contract must specify service levels, access rights, audit provisions and data protection safeguards in line with APP 8 (cross-border disclosure) where applicable.

 How do we balance document compliance with data protection?